jacopofar/SmellsLikeLanguage/README.rst

-4. To make things easier you can use a Recognizer to confront many models val r=new Recognizer(List(gModel,iModel,jaModel,chModel)) r+=arModel

-		r.identifiedLanguage(Assimilator.assimilateString("来るものは拒まず去るものは追わず", new Model(2,"japanese proverb"))))
+4. To make things easier you can use a Recognizer to confront many models val r=new Recognizer(List(gModel,iModel,jaModel,chModel)) r+=arModel r.identifiedLanguage(Assimilator.assimilateString("来るものは拒まず去るものは追わず", new Model(2,"japanese proverb"))))
-5. For lazy people, you can use identifiedLanguage directly on a string: r.identifiedLanguage("sono una persona pigra")
+5. Or you can use identifiedLanguage directly on a string: r.identifiedLanguage("sono una persona pigra")
 		//will return "Italian"

 Save a model or a recognizer